 In addition to this Google Maps elevation layer, you can also show county lines and county name labels in the U.S., U.K., Ireland, Australia, New Zealand, Canada, Mexico and Switzerland.
 Optionally add city limits and township boundaries in the U.S. Have fun exploring with this Google Maps altitude tool!

 Quick Tips for using this Elevation map tool

 Type any place or address in the “Search places” box above the map*

 OR: Zoom into your place of interest on the map

 The approximate elevation will be shown for the blue dot.
-Also, county lines will draw on the map, and the county name, state name**, country name and latitude/longitude for your chosen location will appear at the bottom of the map***
+Also, county lines will draw on the map, and the county name, state name**, country name and latitude/longitude for your chosen location will appear at the top of the map***